-In the first national ranking of graduate departments of anthropology by the American Council on Education in 1966 and again in 1971, Arizona was ranked 12th.
-In 1983 and again in 1995 Arizona ranked fifth in a survey published by the National Academy of Sciences.
+In the first national ranking of graduate departments of Anthropology by the American Council on Education in 1966 and again in 1971, Arizona was ranked 12th.
+In 1983 and again in 1995, Arizona ranked fifth in a survey published by the National Academy of Sciences.
 A survey conducted under the auspices of the Society for American Archaeology and published in the SAA Bulletin in 1993 ranked the Archaeology doctoral program at the University of Arizona second in the nation.
-These rankings show that Anthropology at the University of Arizona, which had become one of the top ten producers of doctorates in the 1960s, is one of the premier graduate programs in the nation qualitatively as well as quantitatively.
+The graduate program was ranked 5th in the National Research Council rankings for several decades, with ranks as high as 2nd in the most recent (2010) rankings.
+In two recent publications of graduate student placements (Speakman et al. 2017; Kawa, McCarty, and Clark 2016), UA Anthropology ranked from 2nd to 5th.
+In 2020, in the QS World University Rankings Arizona was ranked 12th in the US in Anthropology and 10th in the US in Archaeology.
+These rankings show that Anthropology at the University of Arizona, which had become one of the top ten producers of doctorates by the 1960s, remains one of the premier graduate programs in the nation qualitatively as well as quantitatively.

 Speakman, Robert J., Carla S. Hadden, Matthew H. Colvin, Justin Cramb, K.C.
 Jones, Travis W. Jones, Corbin L. Kling, et al. “Choosing a Path to the Ancient World in a Modern Market: The Reality of Faculty Jobs in Archaeology.”
 American Antiquity, 2017, 1–12. doi:10.1017/aaq.2017.36.